OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Testing configless setup
 ........................

-The slurmctld_ server information can preferably be provided in a DNS SRV_ record for your DNS zone, pointing to port 6817 on your slurmctld_ server(s) and with a suggested Time_to_live_ (TTL) of 3600 seconds::
+The slurmctld_ server information can preferably be provided in a DNS SRV_ record for your DNS_zone_, pointing to port 6817 on your slurmctld_ server(s) and with a suggested Time_to_live_ (TTL) of 3600 seconds::

   _slurmctld._tcp 3600 IN SRV 10 0 6817 slurm-backup